 Douglas Knight is President of St. Joseph Media, publisher of Toronto Life, Fashion and several more of Canada’s leading magazines and web properties.
 Doug is a graduate of the University of Toronto and the London School of Economics, and is the former Publisher and CEO of both The Financial Post and Toronto Sun.
 He was also the founding chair and CEO of ImpreMedia, LLC, the largest Spanish-language newspaper company in the United States.
 Doug has served on the boards of public and private companies in Canada and the U.S., along with numerous arts, industry and community organizations.
 He is Chair of the Governor General’s Performing Arts Awards Foundation and a director of Writer’s Trust of Canada.

 Jennifer Varkonyi is the publisher of the arts and culture quarterly Maisonneuve, a position she has held since 2008.
-Under her management, the magazine has won three silver medals and seven gold medals, including Magazine of the Year, at the National Magazine Awards.
+Under her management, the magazine has won more than four silver medals and eight gold medals, including Magazine of the Year, at the National Magazine Awards.
 Varkonyi holds a degree in English Literature from Concordia University.
-Originally from Saskatoon, she lives in Montreal with her husband and two children.
+Originally from Saskatoon, she lives in Montreal with her husband and three children.

-Lisa Whittington-Hill is Publisher of This Magazine.
+Lisa Whittington-Hill is Publisher of This Magazine, Canada's leading progressive magazine of politics, arts and culture.
 She also works as a circulation and marketing consultant for small magazines and consults in the area of fundraising as part of Magazines Canada’s Travelling Consultants Program.
-She serves on the board of Magazines Canada and is Chair of its Consumer Marketing Committee.
+She serves on the board of Magazines Canada and is Chair of its Professional Development Committee.
 She also serves on the board of the National Magazine Awards.